Chart Color Schemes

 Box Hill demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Vocational pathways account for 21.1% of qualifications among those aged 15 and above, with advanced diplomas making up 11.7% and certificates accounting for 9.4%.
-Educational participation is notably high in Box Hill, with 35.7% of residents currently enrolled in formal education.
-This includes 12.7% in tertiary education, 7.0% in secondary education, and 6.7% pursuing primary education.
+Educational participation is high, with 35.7% of residents currently enrolled in formal education, including 12.7% in tertiary education, 7.0% in secondary education, and 6.7% pursuing primary education.

 Frequently Asked Questions - Education